kerbach2/kerbach2.github.io/_pages/about.md

 * Lecturer, under [Klaus P. Schneider](https://www.applied-linguistics.uni-bonn.de/en/people/emeritus/schneider), in [English Linguistics at Rheinische Friedrich-Wilhelms-Universität Bonn](https://www.applied-linguistics.uni-bonn.de/en).
 * PhD Researcher, under [Hana Filip](https://user.phil.hhu.de/~filip/Publications.htm), in [Semantics at Heinrich-Heine-University, Düsseldorf](https://www.isi.hhu.de/).

-My research currently focuses on the notion of semantic complexity, how it can be quantified, and how it affects language change.
-My current approach is to analyze the difference in the semantic complexity of the count-mass distinction across varities of English, both historical and in the present day.
+My long term goal is refining notions of semantic complexity to better understand how language changes.
+My short term goals include refining models noun phrases that capture the complexity of the count-mass distinction across varities of English, both historical and in the present day.
 I also have ongoing projects looking at the count-mass distinction in Greek, Hungarian, Sorani Kurdish, and Romanian.

+I am also committed to anti-racist language research, and am currently participating in the project [A comparitive corpus study of "race" and "Rasse"](https://das-r-wort.com/), which aims to investigate anti-racist language use and language policy.

 My research projects are listed below, as are my publications and courses.
-My long term research goals include investigating the intra- and extralinguistic constraints on the evolution of grammatical systems like countability.
-Short term reserch goals include developing a better understanding of how countability works in present-day and historical languages, and how these systems have changed over time.
-I am also dedicated to anti-racist language research such as the project [A comparitive corpus study of "race" and "Rasse"](https://das-r-wort.com/), which aims to investigate anti-racist language use and language policy.
+You can find additional content on my Mastodon page [@kerbach2@lingo.lol](<a rel="me" href="https://lingo.lol/@kerbach2">Mastodon</a>).

 Projects